jecluis/ceph-amazing-builder/README.md

 miserably.
 Additionally, seems it might need quite a lot of space for the humongous images.

+* as of Oct 3, 2020, we have a slight snafu where incremental images are broken due to permissions on the base image.
+The current, looked after solution is to maintain two kinds of images (`raw` and `final`), one which will be the incremental image and the other the final incremental image; the difference will be that the `final` image will have adjusted permissions, users, and all that, while the other will simply maintain an incremental copy of the binaries.

 setting up a local registry
 ===========================